LairdCP/zephyr_boards/bt6x0/doc/bt6x0.rst

 Digital outputs
 ---------------

 Two external digital outputs are available to provide signals to or to directly drive external equipment.

-To provide a high level on the external digital output, a high logic level is applied to the approriate host microcontroller output.
+To provide a high level on the external digital output, a high logic level is applied to the appropriate host microcontroller output.

 The output pins required are as follows.